iglvzx/yoyo/README.md

 `var cronTime = '*/20 * * * *';`

 This uses the **Cron** time format to set how often or when your profile picture will be changed.
 More information here: https://en.wikipedia.org/wiki/Cron

+## Example Usage

+I run yoyo on my Ubuntu server and I utilize the `screen` command to keep yoyo running in the background.

+* `screen -S yoyo` to create a new session for yoyo.
+* `cd yoyo` to nagivate to the yoyo folder.
+* `node yoyo.js` to start yoyo

+Then I can press `CTRL + A + D` to detach the yoyo session and leave the script running.

+If I want to check the yoyo session again, I can attach it by running `screen -r yoyo`.